 Take in some drag queen cabaret or chill out to some pumping tunes; whatever you decide to do at Bristol Pride, it won’t be boring.

-It’s not really surprising that Bristol Pride has been dubbed the South West’s most colourful parade: during this annual festival the town erupts with characters as flamboyant as their costumes.
-The hub of it all is the Main Stage, where past acts have included Sophie Ellis Bextor, Blue and Little Boots.
-Those feeling brave should head down to the Cabaret Stage for the usually risqué (and sometimes unpredictable) acts, or watch a drag retelling of Shakespeare’s Richard III.
-Warning: expect plenty of sequins and swear words.
+It’s not really surprising that Bristol Pride has been dubbed the South West’s most colourful parade: during this annual festival, the town erupts with characters as flamboyant as their costumes.
+The hub of it all is the Main Stage, which will be headlined by Alexandra Burke and Republica this year.
+Those feeling brave should head down to the Cabaret Stage for the usually risqué (and sometimes unpredictable) acts, or watch a performance as part of the Bristol Pride Theatre Night.

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.